jmadala/workshop-cultivating-coders/README.md

 Running several individual commands to create builds, services, routes and objects can be tedious and error prone.
 You can actually put all of this configuration together into a **template** file which can then be processed to create a full set of services.
 In a template, you may have parameters for certain values, such as a database username or password, and these can be automatically generated at processing time.

 Templates can actually be loaded on the server so they are available for use in your web console when creating a new application.
-In order to add a template so anyone with access to the project can also use the template, you will need to download the template to your local file system.
+In order to add a template so that anyone with access to the project can also use the template, you will need to download the template to your local file system.

-To do this, you **must** execute the following command to ensure you point to the location of the template file and replace **mytemplate** with the actual name of your project:
+To do this, you **must** execute the following command to ensure you point to the location of the template file and **replace **mytemplate** with the actual name of your project**:

-$ oc create -f application-template-stibuild.json -n mytemplate
+$ oc create -f application-template-stibuild.json -n **mytemplate**

 We will leave the creation of templates for a future (and exciting!) workshop.